bm54cloud/mac_inventory/README.md

 # mac-inventory
-A Python script for auditing your Mac's installed tools and applications — useful when migrating to a new machine or documenting your development environment.
+A Python script for auditing your Mac's installed tools and applications and writing them to a .txt file.
+Reference the file when migrating to a new machine so you can remember what you previously had configured.

 # What it inventories: